 This course may be used to fulfill the elective requirements of the Biological Sciences major.

-Spring 2018 and Fall 2018 (moving forward the course will only be taught in the Fall semesters)
+Fall 2019 (moving forward the course will only be taught in the Fall semesters)

 General Biology 01:119:115-116 or 01:119:101-102